RJPearson94/terraform-provider-twilio/examples/studio/flow/basic/README.md

-# Chat Channel
+# Studio Flow - Basic

 This example provisions the following resources:

-- chat service
+- studio flow

+This example uses the following Flow Widgets

-- chat channel
+- trigger

 ## Requirements